 Some areas aren't well manicured but overall it was fine and I will definitely ride this trail again on the way to White Rock Lake.

 This was an unusual trail.
 My wife and I rode from the park on the northern end of the trail all the way to and around the lake on the southern end.
 The trail, prior to reaching the lake is not special.
 There were scenic places and places that were a bit littered and unkempt.

 However, once you reach the lake and the surrounding park you are greated with an ocular treat.
 The area has many beautiiful mansions, boats on the lake and a well kept, clean park.
 We took many photos of this area and I will attempt later to post a few for all to see.
 If I were to rate the two separate sections of the trail, the creek part would be a 2 1/2 and the lake part a 5.

-The Katy Trail in Dallas is one premier urban trail, linking the business district with recreational opportunities, shopping, and urban residents.
-The ...
+The Katy Trail in Dallas is a premier urban trail, linking the business district with recreational opportunities, shopping, and residential...